When the Leader Becomes the Load-Bearing Structure

 Crises are handled.

-But resilience becomes brittle.
+But resilience thins.

 Leadership depth exists on paper, but not yet in practice.

-The system performs, but it does not regenerate.
+It does not regenerate.

 Highly capable leaders are often rewarded for becoming the pressure valve.